almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

     3.14

 ## Item 26: Define Function Decorators with `functools.wraps`
-Python has spesific `Decorators` that can be applied to the functions.
+Python has specific `Decorators` that can be applied to the functions.
 This decorators can interact with a function before and after of each function call.
 Therefor, `decorators` can manipulate with values passed to the function arguments and return values of the functions.
 These decorators are used for wide variate of cases.
 This functionality can be used in debugging, enforcing semantics, registering functions.

-For exsample, we want to have a log function, which will print arguments and corresponding return values.
+For example, we want to have a log function, which will print arguments and corresponding return values.
 This can be helpful in debugging nested function calls.
 Let's define our decorator function using `*args` and `**kwargs`:
 ```python
 def trace(func):
     def wrapper(*args, **kwargs):